 The company was in court yesterday seeking emergency approval to refinance two off-shore debt instruments in order to free up cash being held as collateral for the debt.

 Peck said he didn’t have enough evidence to find that a part of the loan transaction involved a so-called true sale.
 Peck agreed to approve the transaction after ResCap agreed to remove the request for the finding from the initial loan request.
 The company will return to court in about 45 days to seek final approval.

-Ally Financial Inc. (ALLY), which is trying to repay a U.S. government bailout, is the parent of ResCap.
+Ally Financial Inc. (ALLY:US), which is trying to repay a U.S. government bailout, is the parent of ResCap.

 Ally will have protection against creditor claims in ResCap’s bankruptcy, said Laura Bartell, a bankruptcy law professor at Wayne State University in Detroit.